PM Lee hails Singapore's strong business ties with Ho Chi Minh City

 Mr Lee also met with members of the Singapore community in HCMC at an evening reception.

-Updating the overseas Singaporeans on domestic developments, Mr Lee said Singapore's economy is going through a transformation and "one that is not easy to make", he said.
+Updating the overseas Singaporeans on domestic developments, Mr Lee said Singapore's economy is going through a transformation and "one that is not easy to make".

 "If we are to prosper, we have to be able to go overseas, (seek) adventure and take opportunities and uncertainties, and grab what's happening in the region around us," Mr Lee said, citing findings of a recent report by the Committee on the Future Economy.